Work With Us

 Our Program Details

-- The program offers each intern an individual assignment, an overall learning series program and will include a group project among other offerings
+- The program offers each intern an individual assignment, an overall Americares Learning and Professional Development series program, and a strategically focused, organizational group project, among many other opportunities

 - Interns who meet the program objectives are eligible for a modest stipend payment